simonhansedasi/glacier_prethicktor/README.md

 # glac
-model to predict glacier thickness based on other parameters
+Model to predict glacier thickness based on other parameters